 Strike out on your own for dinner.
 We'll provide you with several irresistible recommendations.

 Breakfast at the hotel.
-Walk to Charleston Cooks, where you'll enjoy a hands-on cooking class with author, chef and cooking show host, Nathalie Dupree.
+This morning, enjoy a hands-on cooking class with author, chef and cooking show host, Nathalie Dupree.
 Prepare a three-course meal, including classic biscuits and shrimp with grits, then enjoy it for lunch.
 Walk back to the hotel.

 Spend the afternoon at your leisure, relaxing or shopping.
 You might even opt to pamper yourself with a spa treatment at Charleston Place's ward-winning spa.